 MATZOS ON A MISSION

-While we hope to expand and ship soon, we currently offer pickup in RI or through local buying clubs only.
-At the moment our web store platform requires shipping info, so please don't be confused by this glitch.
+At the moment our web store platform requires shipping info, but we can't actually ship the matzo directly to you, so please don't be confused by this glitch.
 Thanks for understanding as we work out our startup's kinks.

 - The Mitzvah Matzos team